Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 Count Your Growing Days

-Before we get started, it will be very useful for you to have an idea of the length of your growing season – that is, how many frost-free days you have on average between your last frost in spring and your first frost in fall.
+Before we get started, it will be very useful for you to have an idea of the length of your growing season.

 A calendar set on a wooden surface in soft focus.

-In my Zone 5 garden, if I didn’t acknowledge and respect the length of my – rather short – growing season and plant my seeds accordingly, my harvests would be paltry, and I would be faced with disappointment, year after year.
+In my Zone 5 garden, if I didn’t acknowledge and respect the length of my – rather short – growing season and sow my seeds accordingly, my harvests would be paltry, and I would be faced with disappointment, year after year.

 I’d probably conclude that I didn’t have a green thumb and gardening just wasn’t for me!

-Instead, I must humbly accept that my growing season is only about 130 days long, on average – lasting roughly from the beginning of June through the end of September.
+Instead, I must humbly accept that my growing season is only about 130 days long, on average, lasting roughly from the beginning of June through the end of September.

-I adapt my planting strategy to this number rather than crossing my fingers and hoping that, maybe, my first frost will come late this year.
+I adapt my planting strategy to this number rather than crossing my fingers and hoping that, maybe, first frost will come late this year.

 A set of three raised garden beds with freshly raked soil in bright sunshine in the late winter garden.